-CONVERTING A TRADITIONAL OR FAR INFRARED SAUNA TO ONE THAT USES NEAR INFRARED LIGHTS FOR HEATING
+CONVERTING A TRADITIONAL OR FAR INFRARED SAUNA TO A RED HEAT LAMP SAUNA

-Infared heat lamps give off a lot of heat and can easily burn the skin or start fires.
-Be sure infrared lights have a guard over them and are at least 8Ó from any flammable surface.
-Also, do not expose them to moisture, although they are designed for bathroom use.
+Heat lamps give off a lot of heat and can easily burn the skin or start fires.
+Be sure that heat lamps have a guard over them and are at least 8Ó from any flammable surface.
+Also, do not expose the lamps to moisture, although they are designed for bathroom use.

 We cannot be responsible for your conversion of your sauna unit.
-Use the utmost care with your sauna, as you would with any electrical and heat source.
+Use the utmost care with your sauna, as you would with any electrical device or heater.

-Converting a traditional or far infrared sauna to a near infrared light sauna is often not difficult.
+Converting a traditional or far infrared sauna to a near infrared lamp sauna is often not difficult.
 The most important consideration is to make sure you can sit about two feet from the infrared lights.
-Also, you will need access to about 8 amps, 110 volts of power for three infrared heat lamps.
+Also, you will need access to about a standard electrical outlet to light up three or four 250-watt heat lamps sold at hardware stores for about $12.-16.
+Dollars USD.

 Two basic situations exist: 1) Your existing sauna is greater than about 48Ó on one side, or 2) your sauna is smaller on both sides.